ni/measurement-plugin-python/docs/README.md

     REM Example: cd "..\examples\dc_measurement"
     ```

-3. Install the dependency needed for the Example into `.venv`
+3. The below command installs all the dependencies needed for the Example into `.venv`

     ``` cmd
     poetry install